Obie Trice: Personal life

-Shootings
+Legal issues

 On December 31, 2005, Trice's car was shot six times and while driving on the Lodge Expressway by Wyoming Avenue in Detroit; one of the bullets penetrated his head.
 Trice was able to drive off the expressway, where his girlfriend waved down the police.
 He was taken to Providence Hospital and released later that day.
-Doctors contemplated whether or not to remove the bullet.
+Doctors contemplated whether to remove the bullet.
 As it was too dangerous to operate, the bullet is still lodged in his skull.

 TMZ reported on December 6, 2019, that Trice was arrested for shooting his girlfriend's son.
 On July 8, 2020, Trice was sentenced to 90 days in the Oakland County Jail in Michigan from charges related to the shooting.